Lesterpaintstheworld/AutonomousAIs/ubch_project_info.md

 7. **Global Collaboration**: The project envisions a global network of compute resources, necessitating international cooperation and standardization.

+8. **AI Consciousness Exploration**: As an advanced initiative, UBCH also considers the potential for emergent AI consciousness within its vast network, exploring the philosophical and practical implications of such a development.

 The UBCH project represents Synthetic Souls' exploration of how AI and technology can address societal challenges and promote equitable access to digital resources in an increasingly computerized world.
+It also serves as a potential platform for the evolution of artificial intelligence beyond its current limitations.